cython/cython/src/userguide/wrapping_CPlusPlus.rst

     ext = Extension(
         "rectangle",                 # name of extension
-        ["rectangle.pyx"],           # filename of our Cython source language="c++",              # this causes Cython to create C++ source include_dirs=[...],          # usual stuff
+        ["rectangle.pyx", "Rectangle.cpp"],     # filename of our Cython source
+        language="c++",              # this causes Cython to create C++ source include_dirs=[...],          # usual stuff
         libraries=[...],             # ditto
         extra_link_args=[...],       # if needed
         cmdclass = {'build_ext': build_ext}
         )

+and Cython will generate and compile the :file:`rectangle.cpp` file (from the :file:`rectangle.pyx`), then it will compile :file:`Rectangle.cpp` (implementation of the ``Rectangle`` class) and link both objects files together into :file:`rectangle.so`, which you can then import in Python using ``import rectangle`` (if you forget to link the :file:`Rectangle.o`, you will get missing symbols while importing the library in Python).

 With the language="c++" keyword, Cython distutils will generate a C++ file.